3 simple steps to lose weight as fast as possible. Read now

 What is pasta?

 Pasta is a type of noodle traditionally made from durum wheat, water, or eggs.
-It is formed into different noodle shapes and then cooked in boiling water.
+It is shaped into various noodle forms and cooked in boiling water.

 Nowadays, most products sold as pasta are made from common wheat.
 However, similar noodles can be made from other grains, such as rice, barley, or buckwheat.

-Some types of pasta are refined during processing, stripping the wheat kernel of the bran and germ and removing many of the nutrients.
+Some types of pasta are refined during processing, which strips the wheat kernel of the bran and germ, removing many nutrients.

-Sometimes refined pasta is enriched, meaning it has some nutrients, such as B vitamins and iron, added back in.
+Sometimes refined pasta is enriched, meaning some nutrients, such as B vitamins and iron, are added back in.

-Whole-grain pasta is also available, containing all wheat kernel parts.
+Whole-grain pasta is also available, containing all parts of the wheat kernel.

 A few examples of commonly consumed types of pasta include: